Spin-to-charge conversion in lateral and vertical topological-insulator/ferromagnet heterostructures with microwave-driven precessing magnetization

-Figure~\ref{fig:fig3}(a) shows the local density of states (LDOS) on the TI surface within the semi-MTJ where the energy-momentum relation bears little resemble to the Dirac cone for strong coupling between the F layer and TI determined by the corresponding inter-layer hopping \mbox{$\gamma_c=0.4$ eV} (or higher).
-This is due to flooding of the F$|$TI interface by evanescent wavefunctions which originate from the F layer and penetrate into the bulk gap of TI while exponentially decaying in space, which is a counterpart of the well-known metal induced gap states in metal-semiconductor Schottky junctions.
-In other words, for strong F to TI coupling the TI surface state hybridizes with F metallic states so that sharpness of the Dirac cone is lost~\cite{Zhao2010}.
+Figure~\ref{fig:fig6} shows the local density of states (LDOS) on the MLs of TI that are the closest to F layer within the vertical heterostructure in Fig.~\ref{fig:fig1}(b).
+When the hopping parameter between the lattice sites of F and TI surface MLs is large ($J>0.5$ eV), the energy-momentum dispersion displayed in the bottom row of Fig.~\ref{fig:fig6} bears little resemblance to the Dirac cone because of the flooding~\cite{Zhao2010} of F/TI interface by evanescent wavefunctions which originate from the F layer and penetrate into the bulk gap of TI while exponentially decaying in space.
+To evade this effect, we assume smaller hopping \mbox{$J=0.25$ eV} which leads to LDOS shown in the top row of panels in Fig.~\ref{fig:fig6}.
+In addition, Fig.~\ref{fig:fig6} demonstrates how gapped surface state of TI can penetrate into the bulk of TI as evanescent wavefunction decaying over the first few MLs, which effectively dopes the bulk.

-To avoid such situation, we assume smaller hopping \mbox{$\gamma_c=0.15$ eV} where the corresponding LDOS is shown in Fig.~\ref{fig:fig3}(b).
-The weak F to TI coupling can be achieved by growing an ultrathin layer of a conventional band insulator, such as In$_2$Se$_3$ with large bandgap and good chemical and structural compatibility with Bi$_2$Se$_3$ where sharp heterointerfaces have already been demonstrated by molecular-beam epitaxy growth~\cite{Wang2011a}.
-This dielectric layer will also affects the value of the proximity induced surface energy gap $\Delta_{\rm surf}$.
-In addition, Fig.~\ref{fig:fig3} shows that gapped surface state of TI can penetrate into the bulk of TI as evanescent wavefunction decaying over the first three MLs which effectively dopes the bulk.
+The explicit expressions for the Hamiltonians discussed above, including how to properly couple Hamiltonian of semi-infinite N leads or F layer with two orbitals per site to the TI Hamiltonian with four orbitals per site, can be found in Ref.~\onlinecite{Chang2014a} for the TI central region or in Ref.~\onlinecite{Mahfouzi2013} for the 2DEG central region.
+The bottom of the band of the TI is shifted by \mbox{$3.0$ eV}, so that DP is at $3.0$ eV and the Fermi energy is chosen at $E_F=3.1$ eV both lateral and vertical F/TI heterostructures in Fig.~\ref{fig:fig1}.
+The Fermi energy for lateral F/2DEG heterostructures is set at \mbox{$E_F=3.5$ eV}.